nmusatti/pokedex/README.md

 source $HOME/.cargo/env
 ```

-Now, in the directory where you cloned the Pokedex repository you can run:
+Now, in the directory where you cloned the Pokedex repository, you can run:

 ```bash
 cargo run